 Loy’s Farm serves the region with high-quality Angus beef, raised primarily on grass.
 The farm is a cow/calf operation, which was born from a herd of registered Angus.
 Recipients of the feeder calves are private farmers in the region and the Farmers Livestock Exchange in Winchester, VA, where calves are traditionally sold at one of the State Graded Feeder Sales.
 Hay for the cattle is also produced on the farm and in the local community.

-During Beth's youth, she and her Border Collie Blondie would spend summers and evenings after school with her grandparents, Ersel B. and Glenna M. Loy.
+During Beth’s youth, she and her Border Collie, Blondie, would spend summers and evenings after school with her grandparents, Ersel B. and Glenna M. Loy.
 Both were lifelong egg, apple, and Angus producers.
-They sold fresh eggs to federally-funded establishments (nursing homes, jails) and wealthy homeowners in Winchester, VA.
-Beth would ride with them on Fridays.
+They sold fresh eggs to federally funded establishments (nursing homes and jails) and wealthy homeowners in Winchester, VA.
+Beth would ride with them on Fridays when they delivered their products.
 Their apples and feeder calves were sold at the Farmers Livestock Exchange in Winchester, VA.
-Beth would also ride along to the Exchange, French's Feed Mill, and to various farm stores to pick up supplies.
+Beth would also ride along to the Exchange, French’s Feed Mill, and various farm stores to pick up and deliver supplies.
 She would usually get a small toy for every trip!
-Beth still has her grandparents' 1955 John Deere 40 tractor and 1967 Chevy truck.
+Beth still has her grandparents’ 1955 John Deere 40 tractor and 1967 Chevy truck.

-After the farm had been leased by other producers, Beth made up her mind that she wanted her Mom to see the farm run by the family again.
+After the farm had been leased by other producers for several years, Beth made up her mind that she wanted her Mom to see the farm run by the family again.
 This happened in April 2017 with the support of Farm Credit of the Virginias.
-Beth purchased a starter herd of 18 Angus cow/calf pairs to go along with her 2 hand-raised heifers.
-The herd continues to expand with each passing year.
+Beth purchased a starter herd of 18 Angus cow/calf pairs and 2 bulls to go along with her 2 had-raised heifers.
+The herd continues to expand with each pas

 Beth Loy, 2009

 Ersel B. & Glenna M. Loy, 1932